 If you’re seeing multiple colors come out when washing your hair, it could be an indication that something has gone wrong with a dying process and needs adjusting – so it’s best to consult a professional for help in correcting the problem.

-It’s normal to start seeing golden strands in your hair, whether as a natural part of the aging process or a result of sun exposure and/or chemical treatments, for common hair colors.
+It’s normal to start seeing gold hair strands, whether as a natural part of the aging process or a result of sun exposure and/or chemical treatments, for common hair colors, although, it’s natural to think about why is my hair turning blonde.

 Fortunately, there are ways to manage and protect your hair from discoloration, such as wearing protective hats in the sunlight and using special shampoos designed for chemically treated locks.